 Eucharistic Ministers prayerfully serve the clergy and congregation at the Table by offering the common cup and assisting in other ways during worship, such as reading the Prayers of the People (optional).
 Eucharistic Ministers usually serve once a month.
 EM’s (as you will hear them referred to) must be 16 years or older and confirmed members of the church.

-“In the name of this congregation, we send you forth bearing these Holy gifts…” With these words Eucharistic Visitors are sent out from the 9 o’clock service to take communion to homebound parishioners, or those in the hospital.
+“In the name of this congregation, we send you forth bearing these Holy gifts…” With these words Eucharistic Visitors are sent out from the 9 and 11 o’clock services to take communion to homebound parishioners, or those in the hospital.
 Along with communion, visitors bring news of the congregation and a listening ear for other needs a visitee might have.

 The handbell choir is a small group of eleven people who are great team players.
 Playing handbells is like a sport, each person having their own “spot” that they are responsible for.
 We play at festive services; Advent, Christmas, Palm Sunday, and Easter.
 Practice is on specific Sundays directly after the 11:00 service.